enterspeedhq/enterspeed-demos/vanilla-js-google-sheets/README.md

 Open up [http://localhost:8888](http://localhost:8888), and you should be ready to go!

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`ENTERSPEED_PRODUCTION_ENVIRONMENT_API_KEY`

 ## What you'll need

 You will need to set up a free Enterspeed account.
 You can sign up here: https://app.enterspeed.com/signup